danyk20/MQTT_Benchmark/README.md

       TODO: ADD DETAILS ABOUT DOCKERFILE

-  Similarly to the other broker you need to build the image:
+  Similarly to the other broker, you need to build the image:

   ```shell
   sudo docker build -t emqx-broker ./emqx